JetBrains-Research/DeepBugsPlugin/README.md

 ## Getting started
 Code inspections in the plugins detect several types of bugs, including incorrect function arguments, incorrect comparison, and others, based on code semantics.

-If the plugin provides too many false positives for your code, you can increase any specific threshold manually in __Preferences / Settings__ under __Tools | DeepBugsPython/DeepBugsJS__
+If the plugin provides too many false positives for your code, you can increase any specific threshold manually in __Preferences / Settings__ under __Tools | DeepBugs for Python/DeepBugs for JavaScript__

 To fall back to original precalculated values, you can use the __Default__ and __Default All__ buttons.